bbvch13531/PMDR/README.md

 ## Features
 Pomodoro method is one of time-management methods.
-By repeating focus on for 25 minutes and take a break for 5 minutes, increase concentration time. ppoggle is after its name to pomodoro so that make its sound to "ㅃㅗㄲㅡㄹ".
+By repeating focus on for 25 minutes and take a break for 5 minutes, increase concentration time. ppoggle is after its name to pomodoro so that make its sound to "ㅃㅗㄲㅡㄹ". ppoggle's main feature is ppoggle user group that sharing one's poggle count(concentration hours).
+By sharing ppoggle count, user would motivated so that they could be more productive.

 ## How to use